Panama national football team: 2011 Gold Cup

 In the 2011 Gold Cup, Panama was placed into Group C with Canada, United States, and Guadeloupe.
 They debuted with a 3–2 win over Guadeloupe.
 In the next match, they beat the United States 2–1.
 Then they tied 1–1 against Canada, winning their group for the first time in the Gold Cup.
 They played against El Salvador in the quarter-finals, beating them 5–3 on penalties.
 They played against the United States again, this time in the semi-finals, although they lost 1–0.

 2013 Gold Cup

 In the 2013 Gold Cup, Panama began with a 2–1 win over Mexico, with Gabriel Torres scoring both goals.
 In the second match, Panama beat Martinique 1–0 with Gabriel Torres scoring the only goal.
 With two victories, they secured their qualification to the knockout stages.
 Already being qualified, they tied 0–0 against Canada securing the first place in their group.
 They easily beat Cuba 6-1 and qualified for the semi-finals with Blas Pérez and Gabriel Torres scoring two goals each.
 They faced Mexico again in the semifinals and beat them 2–1 to advance to the final for the second time in the competition against the United States, which was their opponent in the 2005 final and beat them on penalties.
-The Panamanians couldn't get their revenge on them and lost 0–1 with a goal from Brek Shea.
+The Panamanians could not get their revenge on them and lost 0–1 with a goal from Brek Shea.